 The classic version is a mix of fresh parsley, onion, garlic, oregano, red pepper flakes, tangy vinegar, mixed with olive oil.

 There are certainly variations, but this is its most basic form.
 Traditionally you would hand chop everything and layer it together.
 But you can also can take a little help from the food processor (like I do for large catering events) and toss everything in to let it do it’s thang!

-Using the food processor you can make a big batch in under 5 minutes.
+Using the food processor you can make a big batch of chimichurri sauce in under 5 minutes.
 The difference in flavor between hand chopping and food processing is minimal.
 Nobody will ever know by taste!
 Boom.

 - 2 cups fresh Italian parsley, loosely packed